katrinagarloff/picky_partners/README.md

 rake db:migrate
 rails s

+## Contributors
+Montez Smith
+Katrina Garloff

 MIT License

-Copyright (c) 2018 Katrina Garloff
+Copyright (c) 2018 Katrina Garloff, Montez Smith

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal